Europe's green transport set for protection from oil price fall

 Renewable power, such as wind and solar, is an increasingly established technology, competitive with conventional fuel and no longer affected by movements in the oil market, analysts say.

-The alternative transport sector is comparatively tiny, and more exposed as about 90 percent of transport is fueled by conventional oil.
+The alternative transport sector is comparatively tiny, and more exposed as about 90 percent of transport is fuelled by conventional oil.

 A roughly 50 percent drop in the international oil market since June, meanwhile, lessens consumers' incentive to buy electric and hybrid vehicles.